Research

 of a circular boundary, and the frequency-domain reflectionless perfectly matched layer.

-Non-Spherical Harmonics for Acoustic Wave Simulation, Capture, and Rendering
+Non-Spherical Harmonics for Sound Simulation and Capture

 Below is an image of four of the harmonic modes of the Stanford bunny mesh.
 From left to